Dasharo/docs/docs/unified/msi/community-test-results.md

 This document contains three main sections:
 - `Contributing` in which we are describing preferred of reporting the results.
 - `Testing method` in which we are describing our preferred testing method.
-- `Hardware Compatible List` in which in a labelled manner we show all tests carried out by the community.
+- `Hardware Compatible List` in which in a labeled manner we show all tests carried out by the community.

 ## Contributing